 Renew is a small church, established in late 2018.
 When we started, we realised that we had a good-sized space at the Groves' house (the first of our Zoom-connected hubs).
 Since we could all fit into this space (pre-COVID), we initially met there.
 Food was an important part of our fellowship, and we often shared lunch.

 Quite soon we had the opportunity to meet in a small church building (Salt Mudgeeraba).
-Because we started by meeting in the afternoons, we could easily fit into this church's schedule.
-We enjoyed our time there, adapting to sharing afternoon tea, but unfortunately it didn't work very well for kids activities, which were an important focus for us.
+Because we had started with afternoon meetings, we could easily fit into this church's schedule.
+We enjoyed our time there, adapting to sharing afternoon tea.
+Unfortunately kids activities didn't work very well here, and they are important to us.

 And so we moved to the Robina Community Centre, where we could rent two rooms, one for church and one for Sunday School.
 We shared afternoon tea before our services, and things were moving along normally.
 Then COVID-19 struck and the community centres were all closed down.
 We reverted to meeting in homes.
 As restrictions increased we quickly adapted to Zoom meetings, designating certain homes as "hubs," each hosting the number of visitors permitted at the time.